hashicorp/packer/website/source/docs/builders/osc-bsusurrogate.html.md

     The osc-bsusurrogate Packer builder is like the chroot builder, but does not require running inside an Outscale virtual machine.
 layout: docs
-page_title: 'Outacale BSU Surrogate - Builders'
+page_title: 'Outscale BSU Surrogate - Builders'
 sidebar_current: 'docs-builders-osc-bsusurrogate'
 ---